mcdent/quartz/content/_index.md

 ***
 #### This website is written in markdown and published to [GitHub Pages](https://github.com/mcdent).

-Below are some entries from an early `Changelog` or change management notebook I used to keep.
+Below are some entries from an early `Changelog` or *change management*😂 notebook I used to keep.
 I am adding to these entries as and when I get time.

 [[On This Day in Linux 1995-06-16]]